meatpi/toltec/docs/package.md

 * `postupgrade B`, if it exists, is called from version A
 * New package files are unpacked and installed
 * `configure`, if it exists, is called from version B

-### Split Packages

-Split packages are sets of packages created from the build artifacts of a single recipe.
-To create a recipe for split packages, add the names of the additional packages to generate to the [`pkgnames`](#pkgnames) array.
-For each package, create a new function bearing the same name as the said package.
-Place [metadata fields](#metadata-section), a [package function](#package-section), and optionally [install functions](#install-section) specific to each package inside its associated function.
-Fields defined outside of any function at the top of the recipe will be shared with all generated packages.

-See [rmkit](../package/rmkit/package) for an example of a split package.